West Virginia licenses all contractors working in the state. Painters are considered contractors.

 - Get general business liability insurance.

-- Get workers’ compensation insurance if you have employees.
+- Obtain workers’ compensation coverage if you hire employees.

 - Get a surety bond.

-What can happen if you work without a license?
+What can happen if you work without a license in West Virginia?

 Painters working without the proper licenses in West Virginia may face penalties such as: